AppDaemon/appdaemon/API.md

     self.turn_on("light.porch")
 ```

 To summarize - an App's lifecycle consists of being initialized, which allows it to set one or more state and/or schedule callbacks.
 When those callbacks are activated, the App will typically use one of the Service Calling calls to effect some change to the devices of the system and then wait for the next relevant state change.
+Finally, if the App is reloaded, there is a call to its `terminate()` function if it exists.
 That's all there is to it!

 ## About the API